bojeran/dotfiles/.setup-os/mac-os/README.md

     - `nvm install node`, now you have a development npm as well.

   - Install pyenv (and install latest python and set it as global)
+    - `brew install pyenv` and if required do a .bash_profile integration
     - After installation, update .bash_profile
     - `pyenv install --list`
     - `pyenv install $VERSION`